Low-temp Pasteurized Milk

 Mill-King Market & Creamery markets a low-temp pasteurized, not-homogenized milk in Houston.
 The cows are primarily grass-fed and their supplement is non-GMO.
 They are given no antibiotics and no hormones.
 Mill-King milk, cream, and cheese can be bought at Revival Market and the Montrose, Bellaire, and Kirby Whole Foods Markets.
 Other Houston businesses use Mill-King milk and cream, including Trentino Gelato and these coffee shops: Antidote, Black Hole, Double Trouble, and Catalina.
 Mill-King milk is also delivered by Greenling.
 Read more about Mill-King dairy on Real Food Houston.

-Grassfed Beef, Pork, Lamb, Chicken, and Eggs from Pastured Chickens [Back to top]
+Grassfed Beef, Pork, Lamb, Chicken, Eggs from Pastured Chickens, and Local Raw Honey [Back to top]

 - Georgia’s Texas Grassfed Beef pastured beef, pork, lamb, and chicken and Georgia’s Farm to Market natural food store and restaurant